playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-accessing-children/index.md

 }
 ---

-In [our "Passing Children" chapter](/posts/ffg-fundamentals-passing-children), we talked about how you can pass components and elements as children to another componet:
+In [our "Passing Children" chapter](/posts/ffg-fundamentals-passing-children), we talked about how you can pass components and elements as children to another component:

 ```jsx
 <FileTableContainer>